entangledviews/entangledviews.github.io/_posts/2023-03-28-Asgard-XII.md

 categories: [Space Heading Deezers]
 tags: [stratospheric, balloon, science, physics, engineering, data processing, experiment, asgard]
 pin: false
-recent-project: false
+recent-project: true
 math: true
 mermaid: false
 media_subpath: /assets/posts/asgard/asgard-xii

 image:
   path: rmi_presentation.jpg
-  lqip: data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wBDABALDA4MChAODQ4SERATGCgaGBYWGDEjJR0oOjM9PDkzODdASFxOQERXRTc4UG1RV19iZ2hnPk1xeXBkeFxlZ2P/2wBDARESEhgVGC8aGi9jQjhCY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2NjY2P/wAARCAALABQDASIAAhEBAxEB/8QAHwAAAQUBAQEBAQEAAAAAAAAAAAECAwQFBgcICQoL/8QAtRAAAgEDAwIEAwUFBAQAAAF9AQIDAAQRBRIhMUEGE1FhByJxFDKBkaEII0KxwRVS0fAkM2JyggkKFhcYGRolJicoKSo0NTY3ODk6Q0RFRkdISUpTVFVWV1hZWmNkZWZnaGlqc3R1dnd4eXqDhIWGh4iJipKTlJWWl5iZmqKjpKWmp6ipqrKztLW2t7i5usLDxMXGx8jJytLT1NXW19jZ2uHi4+Tl5ufo6erx8vP09fb3+Pn6/8QAHwEAAwEBAQEBAQEBAQAAAAAAAAECAwQFBgcICQoL/8QAtREAAgECBAQDBAcFBAQAAQJ3AAECAxEEBSExBhJBUQdhcRMiMoEIFEKRobHBCSMzUvAVYnLRChYkNOEl8RcYGRomJygpKjU2Nzg5OkNERUZHSElKU1RVVldYWVpjZGVmZ2hpanN0dXZ3eHl6goOEhYaHiImKkpOUlZaXmJmaoqOkpaanqKmqsrO0tba3uLm6wsPExcbHyMnK0tPU1dbX2Nna4uPk5ebn6Onq8vP09fb3+Pn6/9oADAMBAAIRAxEAPwCrEitjGD9DSyWwIzg5rjldx0Yj8akFxMOkzj/gRrfmQtToXtzu6UVz32qf/ns//fVFK6Hc/9k=
   alt: Group picture of Space Heading Deezers team after presentation at Royal Meteorological Institute in Uccle, Belgium.
 ---

-LQIP

 The ASGARD project gives high school students the chance to plan, build, and launch real scientific experiments into near space using high-altitude balloons, combining teamwork with hands-on learning.
-For an overview of all launches, see the [main project post](../Asgard-campaigns/).
+For an overview of all launches, see the [ASGARD project post](../Asgard-campaigns/).

-## Intro
+## Project

 This 12th Asgard edition, Asgard-XII, we are specializing to measure air pollution, VOC’s (Volatile Organic Compounds), temperature and atmospheric pressure using an Adafruit BME680 while transmitting it live to the wireless APRS, *Automatic packet retrieval system*, network via the Habduino APRS transmitter.

 On March 22, the day before the launch we presented our project to the other schools in the planetarium in Brussels.
-During these presentations, we got to know the projects of the other schools and listened to a lecture by Michaela Brchnelova about magnetohydrodynamics.
+During these presentations, we got to know the projects of the other schools and listened to a lecture by **Michaela Brchnelova** about magnetohydrodynamics.
 After the presentation of the projects by the various groups, which also included Portuguese and British students.

 ## Launch